raschnick/ml2_project_x/README.md

 ### Running the notebooks yourself
 A few important tips:
 * Make sure to **start with the first notebook** '01_text2image2text_pipeline.ipynb'!
-Then just follow the further steps detailled in the Notebooks.
+Then just follow the further steps detailled in the notebooks.
 * It is recommended to use Google Colab to run the notebooks.
 * You need **a lot of GPU power** to run the notebooks.
 So make sure you have an available GPU.
 * When using Google Colab (like I did), you might **consider upgrading to Pro** so you can use an A100 GPU.
 Other Runtimes (including the free ones) work as well (as long as you have a connected GPU), but it will take an even longer time to run the notebooks.